 “We learn about art and cultures and people.
 We create art and play games. … I can’t think of another activity in which I can simultaneously accomplish so much for my children.” – Jessica Miller, Mom of 5

-Through your support, you provide opportunities for children and families (even adults with unique needs) who are at-risk, low-income, medically fragile, differently abled, disadvantaged and/or marginalized, to gain free or reduced access to, and the experiences of, the i.d.e.a.
+Through your support, you provide opportunities for children and families (even adults with unique needs) who are at-risk, low-income, medically fragile, have a variety of physical abilities, disadvantaged and/or marginalized, to gain free or reduced access to, and the experiences of, the i.d.e.a.
 Museum.
 At the same time, your support allows us to continue providing the same high-quality exhibitions and interactives for all of our visitors.

 Myth: All children have the opportunity to visit a museum.